UW-Whitewater-Sustainability/Documentation/Utility Summary/storm.md

 IMAGE4

 ---
+#### Hint:
+The charges for the Stormwater tend to stay the same, only changing once a year or so.
+This means that you can save time by only copying the unique values and dragging them down to fill in the rest.

+GIF1

+---

 #### NOTE:
 In the WATER document, the year in each spreadshet is referring to the FISCAL YEAR not the calendar year.
-This means that data for July of 2018 is in the **July 19** spreadsheet, as it is in fiscal year 2019.
+This means that data for July of 2018 is in the **July 19** spreadsheet, as it is in Fiscal Year 2019.

 ---